YOU ARE WHAT YOU ABSORB.

 Cucumber and lemon or watermelon and mint in cool water are great from hydration and it tastes delicious

-Warm yet shorter days and crisp and cooler evenings...I love this time of year.
-Autumn typically is the time we all get back into our routines and back to busy lives and rising stress levels.
+Autumn bring warm days and crisp cool evenings...I love this time of year.
+Autumn typically is the time we all get back into our routines, busy lives and rising stress levels.
 The markets are overflowing with the bountiful autumn harvest and this season.
 This time of year is ideal for comforting soups and hearty stews using the local harvest rainbow of foods.
 Autumn is all about repairing your skin after a long hot summer and preparing it for the colder days ahead all while managing the stress of the season.

 SOME OF MY FAVS!

-Squash & Pumpkin: High in antioxidants which fights free radical damage, rich in beta-carotene to help promote cell turnover, reduced wrinkles and preventing dry skin.
+Squash & Pumpkin: High in antioxidants that fight free radical damage, rich in beta-carotene to help promote cell turnover and reduced wrinkles while preventing dry skin.

 Apple: While packed with vitamin A and C, apples also contain copper which is important for producing melanin - the brown pigment which protects the skin from the sun's UV rays.

-Pomegranate: This is one of those fruits that is often forgotten about but is packed with vitamin C which boosts elasticity, and stimulates collagen production and helps reduce fine lines and wrinkles.
-Due to it's high antioxidant value, pomegranate also helps protect against free radical damage which can attack healthy cells.
+Pomegranate: This is one of those fruits that is often forgotten about but is packed with vitamin C which boosts elasticity, and stimulate collagen production.
+Due to the high antioxidant value, pomegranate also helps protect against free radical damage which can attack healthy cells.

 My skin health Fall favourite!

-I take everything I love about autumn and put it in the blender – apple and pumpkin plus turmeric (a great natural anti-inflammatory!) and a little pumpkin pie spice.
+I take everything I love about autumn and put it in the blender – apple and pumpkin puree plus turmeric (a great natural anti-inflammatory) and a little pumpkin pie spice.
 Blend ingredients together with water, ice cubes and add a touch of real Canadian maple syrup for sweetness.

 Winter, at least here in Canada, can get very cold especially in Ottawa where you learn pretty fast that it's better to embrace it than fight it.
 Those days of skating along the Rideau Canal (the longest skating rink in the world) hold some of my fondest memories but with the bitter cold and the wind on my face it's so important to protect it.
 This frigid time of year is about protecting, healing and hydrating and the foods you choose should be warming, healing comfort foods packed with nutrients.